The Complete Guide to BuddyPress for WordPress

 - Count groups for each user

 Use these tools only when necessary however, as they put some strain on the database.
-It’s best to put the site into maintenance mode first and take a backup!
+When you do use them, it’s best to put the site into maintenance mode first and make a backup prior.

 BuddyPress is a powerful tool for creating online communities, which you can use for anything from a small team to a massive network of people across the world.
 It has the flexibility to accommodate a variety of uses, because you can switch components and settings on and off according to the needs of your site.

-In this post you’ve learned how to install and configure BuddyPress, add BuddyPress pages to your navigation menu, insert BuddyPress widgets into your theme’s widget areas, and use dummy data to test your community.
+In this post you’ve learned how to install and configure BuddyPress, add BuddyPress pages to your navigation menu, insert BuddyPress widgets into your theme’s widget areas, and inspect or repair elements if something seems off.

-Now that your site is up and running, all that remains is for you to encourage people to join, and to start a conversation with them.
+Now that your site is up and running, all that remains is for you to encourage people to join, and get the conversations started with them.
 Enjoy!